flicstar/editing-codes/style-and-phrasing/repet.md

 Most word-processing editors these days will flag repeated words, so as a writer, you can spot the obvious ones.
 A handy tip can be to read your writing out loud; this can help you identify repetition.
 When you notice repetition, it might be a good prompt for you to find a quote to support your argument instead, or perhaps use a metaphor to add color.

-Liz, one of our Communication Consultants, says, “As a writer, I think about REPET usually at the phase where I'm self-editing.
-Sometimes you do need to repeat yourself like how you might be saying a similar thing in your introductory paragraph as your closing paragraph.
-But you should always be looking for variants and how you say it.”

 ### As an editor, what should I look out for?